-Do you work hard to the point where you feel stressed out, cynical towards your peers, and hopeless in terms of what you want to accomplish?
-Or do well and crush whenever you deliver a bigger project?
-This is not depression, nor a disease you’ve recently discovered on Google two minutes ago.
+Do you work hard to the point where you feel stressed out, cynical towards your peers, and hopeless about what you want to accomplish?
+Or do well and crush whenever you deliver a more significant project?
+This is not depression, nor a disease you recently discovered on Google two minutes ago.
 It’s something more slippery: burnout.

-Don’t take it all out on you though.
-Think about how the western society champions stress and the idea of putting in long hours at your job: “Work hard”, “Never settle”, “Comfort is mediocrity”.
+Don’t take it all out on you, though.
+Think about how western society champions stress and the idea of putting in long hours at your job: “Work hard,” “Never settle,” and “Comfort is mediocrity.”
 This is all struggle or hustle porn that encourages you to brag about your failures and quote other hustle gurus as a way of being successful.
-Reality though is much harsher, you’re barely winging it this way.
+Reality is much harsher; you’re barely winging it this way.

-Working 100 hours a week?
+There’s nothing wrong with focusing on high-impact goals, productivity, and the desire to perform better.
+But working 100 hours a week?
+That screams lack of sleep.
 It might suit Elon Musk, but not everybody out there.
 At least, not in the long run.

 So how do you spot burnout early on before it creeps in?